mmluk/DTWTutorial/chapter2.md

     plt.tight_layout()
     plt.ylabel('True label')
     plt.xlabel('Predicted label')
 ```

-The plotting script requires a list of ints rather than strs so we convert the list of str to list of ints:
+The plotting script requires a list of ints rather than strs so we convert the list of str to list of ints.
+We first define a dictionary `label_dict` to convert the labels to ints, and also an array `label_list` to convert the ints back to the labels.
 ```{python}
 # create a dict of str names to int names
 label_dict = {}